 Findings include symblephara (adhesions between the tarsal and bulbar conjunctiva); trichiasis (in-turning eyelashes); keratoconjunctivitis sicca; corneal neovascularization, opacification, and keratinization; and conjunctival shrinkage and keratinization.

-Treatment can include tear substitutes, epilation of in-turning lashes, and sometimes systemic immunosuppression.
+Treatment can include tear substitutes, topical anti-inflammatory therapy, epilation of in-turning lashes, and often dapsone or systemic immunosuppressive therapy.

 |Cequa, Gengraf , Neoral, Restasis, Sandimmune, SangCya, Verkazia, Vevye